FriederHannenheim/wayfire-plugins-extra/README.md

 # wayfire-plugins-extra
+# Magnifier does not work in this fork.
+This is just a quick fix to make it build since I'm not using the magnifier plugin
 Additional plugins for Wayfire

 This is a place for plugins that have external dependencies, debugging purposes or otherwise will not be included with wayfire core plugins.